TrustworthyComputing/Zilch/README.md

 A more interesting example would be to prove the knowledge of the factors of a number (e.g. 15) without disclosing them to the verifier.
 As we already mentioned, all the private inputs (i.e. the inputs that only the prover has knowledge of) are placed in the auxiliary tape.
 ```
-./stark-tinyram examples-tinyram/knowledge_of_factorization.asm -t10 -s120 -T./examples-tinyram/knowledge_of_factorization_auxtape.txt
+./stark-tinyram examples-tinyram/knowledge_of_factorization.asm -t10 -s120 -P./examples-tinyram/knowledge_of_factorization.pubtape -A./examples-tinyram/knowledge_of_factorization.auxtape
 ```

 #### TinyRAM code for the Knowledge of Factorization example:
 ```
 READ r1 r1 1        ; r1 is filled with a private value from auxiliary tape (e.g. 3)
 READ r2 r2 1        ; r2 is filled with a private value from auxiliary tape (e.g. 5)
 MOV r11 r0 1        ; r11 = 1
 MULL r3 r1 r2       ; r3 = r1 * r2
+READ r5 r5 0        ; r5 is filled with a public value from primary tape (e.g. 15)
-CMPE r0 r3 15       ; flag = (r3 == 15)
+CMPE r0 r3 r5       ; flag = (r3 == 15)
 CJMP r0 r0 __end__  ; if (flag) then jump to __end__ (PC = 7)
 MOV r11 r0 0        ; r11 = 0
 __end__